 That's lie number one he got caught in.

-I've never heard of this bar or this club called Tramps, I guess, where this woman claimed that they danced and and he was buying these underage girls' booths.
+Then he says he's clueless about even the, I've never heard of this bar or this club called Tramps, I guess, where this woman claimed that they danced and he was buying these underage girls booze.

-Well, he said I never heard of it.
+Well, he said, I never heard of it.

 Then we got another lie.

-Uh, this woman Maxwell, who apparently was, I guess, securing these young women to do these quote massages at Orgy Island and on the Lolita Express.
+He suggests that his photo of him with his arms around her with a grinning, you know, fixer, this woman Maxwell, who apparently was, I guess, securing these young women to do these, quote, massages at Orgy Island and on the Lolita Express, because he says that it has to be a fake because royals don't do public affection.

 The only problem is we got other pictures of him.

-Yeah, scores of women on camera pictures.
+Yeah, scores of women on camera, pictures.

-You know, they showed one in the New York Post of uh a woman with his arms around him licking his face.
+You know, they showed one in the New York Post of a woman with his arms around him licking his face.

-Yeah, that that is lie number three.
+Yeah, that is lie number three.

-Then he said that he's had more proof of the snap that the picture with the woman that it was doctored, he claims.
+Then he said that he's had more proof of the snap, the picture with the woman that it was doctored, he claims, you know, because he never was out and about in the city without being properly dressed.

 The only problem there is we got all sorts of photos of him dressed exactly the way the woman says he was dressed.

-So that's a problem.
+That's a problem.

 Then he claimed he had no recollection of ever meeting this woman who claims that they had sex on three different times.